afram/reveal.js/md/slide-10-arrow-functions.md

   let numberOfArgs = arguments.length;
 }

-// prototype not available on arrow functions myArrowFunc.prototype.someMethod = function() {}
+// prototype not available - can't do this myArrowFunc.prototype.someMethod = function() {}
 ```